krmnn/krmnn/README.md

 ### Hi there 👋

-My name is Thomas Karmann and I'm a systems and software engineer and hobby musician, currently living in Berlin (DE).
+My name is Thomas Karmann and I'm a **systems engineer** and hobby **musician**, currently living in Berlin (DE).

-I view myself as a generalist, but I mainly do **Systems engineering** for linux-based datacenter- and cloud environments, **IT Operations** and **Site Reliability Engineering**.
+I view myself as a generalist, but I mainly do
+- **Systems engineering** for Linux and UNIX datacenter environments
+- **Cloud engineering** for AWS environments
+- **IT Operations** and **Site Reliability Engineering** in any environment

 I started doing Linux Administration in early 2000s and, after school, studied Computer Science at [FAU](https://cs.fau.de/), but have since then moved on to different topics:

-- System programming using C/C++, Python and nowadays GoLang
-- Web-development (Zope, Flask, FastAPI, Nodejs, Typescript)
-- Built large-scale device provisioning software for ISPs based on CWMP/TR-69
+- **DevOps** and **Infrastructure as Code**
-- Development Operations and Infrastructure as Code (CFEngine, Ansible, Terraform, CDK, helm, kustomize)
+  - fluid in all major configuration systems and IaC ecosystems: CFEngine, Ansible, Terraform, HCL, AWS CDK, Helm, kustomize, python
-- Kubernetes (bare-metal, rancher, EKS) setup and optimization
+  - Kubernetes (bare-metal, Rancher, EKS) design, setup and optimization
+- **System- and Webprogramming** using C/C++, Python and GoLang
+  - for ISPs and IXPs, building large-scale CPE provisioning flows for CWMP/TR-69
+  - for Webshops using Zope, Flask, FastAPI, Nodejs, Typescript
-- Observability (Monitoring, Logging, Tracing)
+- Handling **Observability topics** (Monitoring, Logging, Tracing)
+  - Prometheus, Prometheus Federations, Grafana, VictoriaMetrics for scraping, storing and visualizing system- and business-metrics
+  - Elasticsearch/Opensearch + vector.dev for scrapiong, storing, searching and visualizing large amounts logs
+  - Nagios, Icinga for legacy environments

 <!--